markusressel/raspyrfm-client/README.rst

      Model 1919361
    [...]

-**Use the names in this list (or better yet: :code:`manufacturer_constants.py` constants) to get a device in the next step.**
+**Use the names in this list (or better yet** :code:`manufacturer_constants.py` **constants) to get a device in the next step.**

-To generate codes for a device **you first have to get an instance of its implementation**.
-Use the following method to get just that:
+To generate codes for a device **you first have to get an instance of its implementation** like this:

 .. code-block:: python

    brennenstuhl_rcs1000 = rfm_client.get_device(manufacturer_constants.BRENNENSTUHL,
                                              manufacturer_constants.RCS_1000_N_COMFORT)

-It is always a good choice to **only use values present in :code:`manufacturer_constants`** but if needed this can also be a :code:`string`.
-These should always be the same values as the ones printed by the :code:`list_supported_devices()` method.
+It is always a good idea to **only use values present in** :code:`manufacturer_constants` but if needed you can also pass in a :code:`string`.
+These however need to always be the same values as the ones printed by the :code:`list_supported_devices()` method.

 Generate action codes
 ^^^^^^^^^^^^^^^^^^^^^
 Now that you have an implementation instance you can generate codes for supported actions by using an :code:`actions` constant that you imported previously.

-To get a list of supported actions call:
+To get a list of supported actions for a device call:

 .. code-block:: python

    brennenstuhl_rcs1000.get_supported_actions()

-and generate a code with:
+and generate a code for one of them with:

 .. code-block:: python